 From this first assessment of five different scenarios for the EU, we derive several preliminary conclusions.
-The results will be analysed further and more results will be added and analysed in the following months, also including the assessments of the second biophysical mass-flow model SOLm, an intermediate assessment in 2030 and including an analysis of further indicators for environmental and social aspects, as well as certain economic assessments.
+The results will be analysed further and more results will be added and analysed in the following months, also including an intermediate assessment in 2030 and including an analysis of further indicators for environmental and social aspects, as well as certain economic assessments.

-First, the various scenarios show that a decrease in land use, land use intensity and GHG emissions can be achieved without compromising food security and regional food self-sufficiencies.
+First, the various scenarios show that a decrease in land use, land use intensity, water use, adverse animal welfare impacts and GHG emissions can be achieved without compromising food security and regional food self-sufficiencies.
 Regional differentiation is however important to identify hotspot regions where specific actions within such broad strategies as described in the scenarios may be needed to curb local stronger adverse effects.